F1rrel/RenewedVillageGrowth/readme.txt

 category.
 - each category starts being required only on a defined town size.
-Passengers and mail are required whatever the town's size is, while General food cargos are required only for towns bigger
+Passengers and mail are required whatever the town's size is, while Raw food cargos are required only for towns bigger
-500. General goods cargos, for towns bigger than 1500.
+500. Raw materials cargos, for towns bigger than 1500.
-Hence, little towns only need Cat.1 cargos (Passengers and mail) to grow, while towns with at least 500 habitants also need - increasingly
+Hence, little towns only need Cat.1 cargos (Public services) to grow, while towns with at least 500 habitants also need - increasingly
-- food.
+- raw food.
 When cities grow more, other categories come in play.
 That means, that in the end, you can only expect to have a full - and long term - city growth when developing some local industry, to which deliver raw and transformed industrial materials.
 For details about